- Canary Islands

 You'll also find other secluded and wild beaches on the west coast of Lanzarote, between Los Hervideros and El Golfo, but these are beaches with black volcanic sand and rocks, which isn't to everyone's liking.

-The beaches we've mentioned in this article have no facilities like sunbeds, umbrellas or beach showers, but this means there's not many tourists either, so you'll likely have these places to yourself while there.
+The beaches we've mentioned in this article have no facilities like sunbeds, umbrellas or beach showers, but this means there are not many tourists either, so you'll likely have these places to yourself while there.